0xProject/0x-protocol-specification/exchange-proxy/features/transform-erc20.md

 /// @dev A transformation callback used in `TransformERC20.transformERC20()`. interface IERC20Transformer {

+    /// @dev Context information to pass into `transform()` by `TransformERC20.transformERC20()`. struct TransformContext {
+        // The hash of the `TransformERC20.transformERC20()` calldata. bytes32 callDataHash;
+        // The caller of `TransformERC20.transformERC20()`.
+        address payable sender;
+        // taker The taker address, which may be distinct from `sender` in the case
+        // of meta-transactions.
+        address payable taker;
+        // Arbitrary data to pass to the transformer. bytes data;
+    }

     /// @dev Called from `TransformERC20.transformERC20()`.
 This will be
     ///      delegatecalled in the context of the FlashWallet instance being used.
-    /// @param callDataHash The hash of the `TransformERC20.transformERC20()` calldata.
-    ///        This will be 0x0 if the callData was not signed by 0x-API.
-    /// @param taker The taker address (caller of `TransformERC20.transformERC20()`).
-    /// @param data Arbitrary data to pass to the transformer.
+    /// @param context Context information.
-    /// @return success The success bytes (`LibERC20Transformer.TRANSFORMER_SUCCESS`). function transform(
+    /// @return success The success bytes (`LibERC20Transformer.TRANSFORMER_SUCCESS`). function transform(TransformContext calldata context)
-        bytes32 callDataHash,
-        address taker,
-        bytes calldata data
-    )
         external
-        payable
-        returns (bytes memory rlpDeploymentNonce);
+        returns (bytes4 success);
 }
 ```